joakimlinde/duckdb-r/tests/testthat/_snaps/array.md

       dbGetQuery(con, "FROM tbl")
     Condition
       Error in `duckdb_result()`:
-      ! rapi_execute: Arrays must not be nested.
+      !
+Nested arrays cannot be returned to R as column data.